 Mattress specialty stores:

 Pros: Most salespeople will be well-trained and knowledgeable about mattresses and sleep.
 These will usually have the largest selections.
-Many will have aggressive price match guarantees, so if you’re a good negotiator, you can get the lowest prices here.
+Many of the large chains will have aggressive price match guarantees, so if you’re a good negotiator, you can get the lowest prices here.
 The boutique shops don’t often have any wiggle room, but they are also more fairly priced to begin with.

 Cons: The retail prices tend to be higher (but again, most will have a price match guarantee and the most room for negotiation).
 The experience is highly dependent on how good the salesman is.

 In the store